 The 1990’s was a golden era for Farnham Angling Society matches, with the very best match anglers in the South of England wanting tickets for our events, many of the England squad past and present, including the World and European Champions graced our matches on a weekly basis for a period of 4 to 6 years.

-These wonderful years for FAS were largely down to the vision of our current Chairman Richard Cane and the late, very much missed Match Secretary at the time, Mally O’Connell.
+These wonderful years for FAS were largely down to the vision of a former club Chairman and the late, very much missed Match Secretary at the time, Mally O’Connell.
 Between the pair of them they put together a very good match squad and developed Badshot Lea Small Pond into a dedicated match fishery, by stocking it with some Carp that produced fantastic sport and offered something no one had seen before.

 Farnham was one of the first clubs in the country to make this radical change and this in turn is what brought all the top anglers to our area, which 30 years later, many clubs then followed suit to try and compete with commercial fisheries.